Ursinus College is approved by the Pennsylvania Department of Education (PDE) to offer initial Teacher Certification in

 - Recommendation by the candidate’s major department and approval by Education department faculty, based on academics and professionalism.

-- Completion of a new set of security clearances, by spring break (fall student teaching) or fall break (spring student teaching)
+- Completion of a new set of security clearances, by spring break (fall student teaching) or fall break (spring student teaching).
+Some districts may require new clearances at the outset of the Practicum semester.

 Students must meet the following criteria to apply and be recommended for certification:

 - Cumulative GPA of 3.00 at the end of student teaching, including the grade for EDUC-453 (Student Teaching) and EDUC-454 (Professional Seminar)

-- Satisfactory PDE 430 Evaluation by college supervisor
+- Satisfactory evaluation by college supervisor on the PDE 430 form.

 - Demonstration of good moral character as defined by the PA Department of Education

-Reciprocal agreements extend certification eligibility to more than forty other states, though some states require additional standardized tests.
+Reciprocal agreements extend certification eligibility to more than forty-five other states, though some states require additional standardized assessments.
 Candidates who wish to teach outside Pennsylvania should contact state education departments for further information.
 Eligibility for permanent certification in any state depends upon successful full-time teaching and professional development requirements which vary among individual states.

-The following are the recommended course sequences for teacher certification.
+The following are the recommended course sequences for teacher certification in most subject area programs (Variations are noted below for the certification program in Health and Physical Education.)
 Students and advisors should consult the Education department, especially in cases that do not conform to these sequences.
 All Education coursework must be completed prior to student teaching.
-Advising sheets for each certification subject area are available through the Education Department.
-Please contact Carol Royce for additional information.
+Advising sheets for each certification subject area are available through the Education Department and at the top of this page.
+Please contact the Education department for additional information.

 The courses listed below are four credits unless noted otherwise.

 Fall or Spring:

 EDUC-265: Educational Psychology (10 hours field experience; clearances required) Note: EDUC-265 may also be taken in the first year.

 EDUC-320: Diversity of Learners (10 hours field experience; clearances required)